 Introduce program participants to agricultural career exploration and self-sufficiency, life skills, and entrepreneurial training through management of a farm stand.

 - Engage students with sustainable gardening practices including composting, crop rotation, seed selection for climate, pest and disease resistance, and companion planting.

-- Extend impact of program through teacher education, newsletter, press release, social media posts, and journal article.
+- Extend impact of program through a teacher workshop, newsletter, press release, social media posts, and journal article.